K-shanahan/cf_ai_async_voice_memos/PROMPTS.md

 ### Documentation
 ```
-Here's an expanded prompt for creating the README:

   I need help creating a comprehensive README for my Cloudflare Workers
   voice memo project.
 The project is complete and deployed, and I want a
   README that explains what it is, how it works, and what it can do.